andepraveenofficial/typescript-tutorial/00 Material/Typescript.md

 11. `git init`  && `.gitignore` for untrack the node_modules
 12. Optional -> use third-party-package
     * `npm install lite-server`
-    * Opens the app in the browser and refreshes it when HTML or JavaScript changes.
+    * It opens the app in the browser and refreshes it when HTML or JavaScript changes.
     * Start : `lite-server`
 13. `npm start` -> start the application